pranshugaba/hugo-website/content/thoughts/_index.md

 ---
 title: Thoughts
-subtitle: My thoughts
+subtitle: My thoughts on things
-summary: My thoughts
+summary: My thoughts on some things that I have read or watched
 ---